rdkcentral/rdkv-halif-tvsettings/docs/pages/halSpec.md

 ## Initialization and Startup

- 1. The specification of the TV Picure configuration will be defined in a config file which decides supported formats, picture modes, dimming modes, dvModes, HDRModes, HLGModes, resolution etc.
+ 1. The specification of the TV Picure configuration will be defined in a config file(sample provided in config folder) which decides supported formats, picture modes, dimming modes, dvModes, HDRModes, HLGModes, resolution etc.
  2. TV Settings HAL gets initialized by tvInit() API, which should initialize the parameters in the above config file aswell.
  3. The TV Settings HAL get/set methods will be used by caller to set/get/reset individual PQ params.
  5. TV Settings HAL instance can be terminated using tvTerm().